dahlia/fedify/docs/manual/context.md

 ---
-parent: Manual
-nav_order: 2
-metas:
 description: >-
   The Context object is a container that holds the information of the current request.
 This section explains the key features of the Context object.
+prev:
+  text: Federation
+  link: ./federation.md
+next:
+  text: Vocabulary
+  link: ./vocab.md
 ---

 Context